theKono/news_feed_writer/README.md

 ## Installation
 - The project is tested against Go 1.6
 - `GOPATH` should be set properly
-- The dependencies is commited into `vendor/`, there should be no worry to dependency problem.
+- The dependencies is committed into `vendor/`, there should be no worry to dependency problem.

 ### Configuration
 - Required